 Thanks for your interest.

+Chips with everything?
 I don't have a car licence or a credit card ~ just two ATM cards, one of which is for an empty account.
 So, I for one don't need an implant and can't be automatically debited or otherwise be kept under constant surveillance.
 I have no wish to be like Tom Cruise in the Minority Report.
-So, are these guys crazy
+So, are these guys crazy?

 Perhaps they live in a different reality to me.
 Perhaps?
 Of course they do.
 They're rich, yet still want to be noticed.